essajiwa/grpc-training/README.md

 `export PATH="$PATH:$(go env GOPATH)/bin"`

 ## Sample Case
-We will create a simple scenario where there are 3 services in with following dependencies order
+We will create a simple scenario where there are 3 services with following dependencies order
 ```
-Order Service --> Product Service --> Inventory Service
+Order Service ---call--> Product Service ---call--> Inventory Service
 ```

 ## How to Run